mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 ```

 In gulp, each type of compilation is done in a separate [pipeline][pipeline]
 (which is called a gulp task).
-Data that flows through these pipelines takes
+Through these pipelines flows data
-form of file objects (which are called [vinyls][vinyl]).
+in a form of file objects (which are called [vinyls][vinyl]).
 Stream of vinyls is piped from one plugin to another, each of which may
 transform the stream (file names may be changed, file contents may be altered,
-objects may be filtered etc.).
+objects may be augmented or filtered).

 [pipeline]: https://en.wikipedia.org/wiki/Pipeline_(software)
 [vinyl]: https://github.com/gulpjs/vinyl